 - Artificial Sources – goat colostrum replacer from sources like Jeffers, etc.

 The best source for colostrum is the dam, but it’s a good idea to create a frozen colostrum bank just in case.
 If for some reason the doe isn’t producing colostrum (or enough colostrum), you want to have a backup source to give the kids a chance of survival.
-Colostrum from another farm or artificial sources isn’t as beneficial because it doesn’t contain the antibodies and protections specific to your farm, and it’s generally accepted that kids fed colostrum from these sources don’t do as well.
+Colostrum from another farm or artificial sources isn’t as beneficial because it doesn’t contain the antibodies and protections specific to your farm.
+It’s generally accepted that kids fed colostrum from these sources don’t do as well.